I am currently fully committed to existing clients and have no spare availability at this time.

 Whilst therapy is often problem focused, the main aim is to help you to more fully understand yourself, the protective mechanisms that formed through your early life experience, and how past experience may be influencing the here and now, maintaining anxiety and depression.
 Working at such depth is rarely an easy process, but can result in change that leads to healthier psychological and interpersonal functioning.

-I also integrate techniques from the schools of Humanistic and Cognitive Behavioural Therapy (CBT), where these might be helpful in resolving specific problems, or indicated for symptom management in The National Institute for Health and Care Excellence (NICE) guidelines for evidenced based psychological therapy.
+I also have core practitioner training in Humanistic and Cognitive Behavioural Psychotherapy (CBT), and integrate these where this might be helpful in resolving specific problems, or indicated for symptom management in National Institute for Health and Care Excellence (NICE) guidelines for evidenced based psychological therapy.

 Problems that I can help with